Do ESA Letters Expire? Everything You Need to Know

 Do ESA Letters Expire

-An emotional support animal letter is usually valid for one year from the date it was issued.
+A legit ESA letter is usually valid for one year from the date it was issued.
 This applies whether you received your official letter for ESA online or from a licensed therapist in person.

 The reason is simple: mental health needs can change over time.
 This type of documentation confirms that your animal is part of your current treatment plan.
 To stay valid, most providers require annual renewal, and using an ESA letter checklist helps ensure your documentation meets every requirement before you submit it for housing.